Confidence Sets for Causal Orderings: Introduction

 where the $f_v$ are unknown and the errors $\{\varepsilon_v\}_{v = 1}^p$ are mean zero and mutually independent.

 In a fully general SEM, the DAG may only be identified from observational data up to a Markov equivalence class---a collection of graphs that imply the same set of conditional independence relations~\citep{spirtes2000causation}.
-As the different graphs in the equivalence class may have contradicting causal interpretations, it is also of interest to work with restricted SEMs in which the DAG itself becomes identifiable~\citep[Chap.~18.6.3]{handbook}.
-Specifically, for the model in \eqref{eq:SEM}, the DAG becomes identifiable when $f_v$ are non-linear or the errors $\varepsilon_v$ non-Gaussian.
+As the different graphs in the equivalence class may have contradicting causal interpretations, it is also of interest to work with restricted SEMs in which the DAG itself becomes identifiable~\citep[Chap.~18.6.3]{handbook}. \updatedText{Specifically, for the model in \eqref{eq:SEM}, which assumes additive errors, the DAG becomes identifiable when $f_v$ are non-linear or the errors $\varepsilon_v$ are non-Gaussian.
+Our methodology is tailored to these settings.
 In contrast, the linear Gaussian case, also allowed under \eqref{eq:SEM}, features the same Markov equivalence classes as the general nonparametric model.
+In this case, our procedure fails gracefully in the sense that the confidence statements we establish in Section~\ref{sec:theory} still hold, but the confidence sets will be uninformative because we have trivial power to reject incorrect orderings.}

 We focus on a causal ordering for the variables in the model given by DAG~$G$; i.e., a total ordering of $V$ where variables that appear later have no causal effect on earlier variables.
 We may identify each possible ordering with a permutation $\theta:V\to V$, where $\theta$ yields a causal ordering for $G$ if and only if $\theta(u) < \theta(v)$ implies that $v \not \in \an(u)$.
 In general, a causal ordering is not unique, and, letting $\mathcal{S}_V$ be the set of all permutations of $V$, we denote the set of all causal orderings $ \Theta(G) = \left\{\theta \in\mathcal{S}_V\, : \, \theta(u) < \theta(v) \text{ only if } v \not \in \an(u) \right\}. $